snototter/werkzeugkiste/README.md

 <details>
 <summary>Task list overview / TODOs:</summary>

+* [ ] Disable shared or, preferably, make it a real shared library.
 * [ ] Change to newer gcc and add `-Wextra-semi` to dev presets
 * [ ] Check coverage target and set up codecov.io on push/release
 * [ ] Utils: